Wrong Code, Right Structure: Learning Netlist Representations from Imperfect LLM-Generated RTL: Methodology

 \subsubsection{LLM-based RTL Generation Pipeline}

-As shown in Fig.~\ref{fig:methodology}, our generation pipeline \ding{173} accepts inputs in two forms: either functional specifications provided directly by users, or existing RTL designs that are first converted into specifications \ding{172}.
-Regardless of the input form, the pipeline operates through a unified specification-driven workflow.
-When starting from RTL, the LLM extracts a complete functional specification that captures the design intent.
-This unified specification-mediated approach, whether starting from user-provided specifications or LLM-extracted ones, serves two critical purposes.
-First, it enables the LLM to generate architecturally diverse implementations of the same functionality, which is fundamentally different from rule-based augmentation that can only vary local topology while preserving the same architectural decisions.
-Second, by having the LLM regenerate RTL from specifications rather than directly mutating the code, we naturally introduce structural variations that maintain functional relevance without requiring hand-crafted mutation rules.
+The generation pipeline illustrated in Fig.~\ref{fig:methodology} accepts two forms of input: a user-provided functional specification or an existing RTL design.
+For the latter, the LLM first extracts a functional specification (\ding{172}), after which both input forms follow the same specification-driven generation process (\ding{173}).
+This unified workflow enables the LLM to generate architecturally diverse implementations of the same target functionality.
+By regenerating RTL from specifications rather than directly mutating existing code, we naturally introduce structural variations that maintain functional relevance without requiring hand-crafted mutation rules.

-To address the established limitations of LLMs in generating complex, hierarchical designs~\cite{Autosilicon},we adopt a bottom-up generation approach.
-For complex designs involving module instantiation, we ensure that each sub-module is generated from its own functionally complete specification.
-To preserve design integrity, we further employ a rule-based methodology to verify the correctness of interface definitions and sub-circuit instantiations.

-To produce synthesizable code at scale, our framework integrates a synthesizer feedback loop.
-An additional debug agent is introduced to analyze the error log from the synthesis tool and offer suggestions for repairing this design.
-This process ensures that all generated RTL is synthesizable.
-For hierarchical designs, this loop verifies that the top-level module synthesizes without any "unresolved" references.
-The final products of this stage are netlists with clear boundary labels.
+To support complex hierarchical designs, which remain challenging for LLM-based RTL generation~\cite{Autosilicon}, we adopt a bottom-up generation strategy.
+Each submodule is generated from its own functionally complete specification and then integrated at the top level, with rule-based checks applied to verify interface consistency and submodule instantiations.
+To improve RTL synthesizability, an additional debugging agent analyzes synthesis logs and guides RTL repair for up to three iterations.
+Candidates that still fail synthesis are discarded.
+For hierarchical designs, the same loop also checks for unresolved top-level references.